Marvin510/ChicagoSpeedViolations/README.md

 I then realize that I could start by discarding the over policing of poor communities.

+- In Visualization number one, I would attempt to find if there are more cameras in lower income zip codes across chicago and thus skewed the results of violations.

 I plotted count of cameras to hardship index and the first graph did not show obvious bias.

 ![Pic2](https://github.com/Marvin510/ChicagoSpeedViolations/blob/master/Images/Pic2.png "Countofcameras")